 What to do with dry and sensitized hair?

-And for colored hair?
+What about colored hair?

-Ready to spin in the shower?
+Ready to hit the shower?